ChristosMaragkos/DataFixerSharper/README.md

 ---
 ## Codec Types
-A few implementations of `Codec` allow you to seamlessly serialize even complex classes.
+A few implementations of `ICodec` allow you to seamlessly serialize even complex classes.

 For example, `RecordCodecBuilder` is likely to be your best friend as it lets you map fields to getters and constructor parameters, and having the Codec resolve them for you.